airportyh/deep-zoom-debugger/README.md

 # Deep Zoom Debugger

-This is a PoC for a zoom-based debugger.
+This is a PoC for a zoom-based debugger based on the [Play Programming Language](https://github.com/airportyh/play-lang).

 ## The Making Of